Benin Expedition of 1897: Controversy

-There has much debate of why James Phillips set out on the mission to Benin without much weaponry.
+There has been much debate of why James Phillips set out on the mission to Benin without much weaponry.
 Some have argued he was going on a peaceful mission.
 Such commentators argue that the message from the Oba that his festival would not permit him to receive European visitors touched the humanitarian side of Phillips's character because of an assumption that the festival included human sacrifice.
 According to Igbafe, this does not explain why Phillips set out before he had received a reply from the Foreign Office to his request where he stated that:

 F.O.
 2/I02, Phillips to F.O. no. 105 of i6 Nov 1896. 'there is nothing in the shape of a standing army. ... and the inhabitants appear to be if not a peace-loving at any rate a most unwarlike people whose only exploits during many generations had been an occasional quarrel with their neighbours about trade or slave raiding and it appears at least improbable that they have any arms to speak of except the usual number of trade guns...
 When Captain Gallwey visited the city the only canon he saw were half a dozen old Portuguese guns.
 They were lying on the grass unmounted'.
 Compare this with the opinion of his immediate predecessor, Ralph Moor, who was convinced that 'the people in all the villages are no doubt possessed of arms' (F.O.
 2/84, Moor to F.O. no. 39 of I2 Sept.
 1895).

 Igbafe also points to Phillips' November 1896 advocacy of military force regarding Benin, arguing that this is inconsistent with the perception of Phillips as a man of peace in January 1897.
 Igbafe posits that Phillips was going on a reconnaissance mission and that Phillips' haste to Benin can be explained by a belief that nothing bad would happen to him or his party.

 Phillips's journey has been described by Mona Zutshi Opubor as a period of lull before the outbreak of a violent storm which had been gathering for years with the pressure of traders, consuls and a few visits of armed Europeans to Benin.
 The suspicion among the Oba of Benin and his chiefs, therefore, only deepened with Phillips's mission.
 The previous deportations of the chiefs Jaja of Opobo in 1887 and Nana Olomu in 1894 in neighboring British controlled territories may have made Benin anxious about the safety of their Oba and the true intentions of the British.
 According to Igbafe, evidence at the Oba's trial in September 1897 showed that the people of Benin did not believe that Phillips' party had peaceful intentions; since the capture of Nana Olomu, there had been a long expectation of war in Benin.